-Nature has developed molecular machines to rapidly assemble, modify, and deliver proteins into cells.
-Inspired by these mechanisms, the Pentelute Lab is to invent new chemistry to modify Nature’s proteins to enhance their therapeutic properties for human medicine.
-This new chemistry needs to be protein compatible, site-selective, quantitative, and carried out in water at reasonable temperatures to maintain protein integrity and function.
-The Pentelute Lab has met these challenges and has developed a series of highly efficient and selective methodologies that can modify cysteine and lysine side chains within peptides and proteins.
-These reactions can be catalyzed by enzymes or even promoted by a motif discovered by our group, coined a ‘pi-clamp’.
-This extensive protein modification toolkit has enabled the production of potent molecules, including peptide macrocycles that cross cell membranes to disrupt cancer or antibody-drug conjugates to kill breast cancer cells.
+A main goal of the Pentelute Lab is to invent new chemistry to modify Nature’s proteins to enhance their therapeutic properties for medicine.
+This goal has posed challenges because proteins contain 20 amino acids that present different reactive functional groups and have a flexible structure in solution.
+Chemical modifications of proteins need to be biocompatible, site-selective, quantitative, and carried out in water at reasonable temperatures to maintain structural integrity and function.
+The Pentelute Lab has developed a series of highly efficient and selective chemistries that can selectively modify the amino acids cysteine and lysine within unprotected peptides and proteins.
+These newly developed chemistries can be catalyzed by enzymes, promoted by short reactive motifs, such as the ‘pi-clamp’ and ‘DBCO-tag’ discovered by the group, or mediated by transition metals such as palladium.
+This extensive protein modification toolkit has enabled the production of potent bioconjugate molecules including peptide macrocycles that cross cell membranes to disrupt cancer or antibody-drug conjugates targeting several disease indications.